 Your salespeople could be wasting your hard earned inbound leads by not following up correctly, often enough, or at all.
 Keep reading, we have a solution!

-If your business goals go beyond generating leads and rely on actually converting leads into new customers and revenue, then it would be wise to understand (and prevent) the following ways that your leads are going to waste.
+If your business goals go beyond generating leads and rely on actually converting leads into new customers and revenue, then it's essential to understand (and prevent) the three ways that your leads are going to waste.

 - Does your communication provide a reason why they should move you up on their priority list?